MeteoriteLabs/lqr-website-draft/README.md

 ## 🔧 Development Notes

-- The project uses a monorepo structure with shared TypeScript types
+- The project is a static landing page with minimal backend requirements
-- Database operations are abstracted through storage interfaces
+- No database setup or configuration needed
-- The Vite development server is integrated with Express for seamless full-stack development
+- The Vite development server is integrated with Express for seamless development
 - All components are built with accessibility in mind using proper ARIA attributes
 - The design system is extensible and follows atomic design principles
+- Simple storage interface is included for future extensibility if needed

 ## 📝 Contributing